UA-Libraries-Research-Data-Services/EDirectChemInfo/05_EDirect_PubMed_Recipes.md

 ### Calculate The Frequency of Author Publications for a University Department in PubMed

 The below script uses `esearch` to query PubMed for ("university of alabama" AND tuscaloosa) in the affiliation field (`[AFFL]`).
-Tuscaloosa was added to limit the number of retrieved records associated with only The University of Alabama at Birmingham and The University of Alabama at Huntsville.
+Tuscaloosa was added to limit the number of retrieved records associated with The University of Alabama at Birmingham and The University of Alabama at Huntsville.
 Another approach could have been to use the NOT operator: `"(university of alabama[AFFL]) NOT (birmingham[AFFL] OR huntsville[AFFL])"`.
-However, the latter approach may eliminate any collaborative articles with these institutions (affiliation searches are challenging).
+However, the latter approach may eliminate any collaborative articles with these institutions (affiliation searches are challenging!).
 Next, the results were retrieved as XML using `efetch`, followed by piping these results to `xtract` to extract out the publication year (`PubDate/Year`) and sort by frequency with `sort-uniq-count-rank`.
 Note that a conditional statement was used in the `xtract` pattern to only extract results from articles if the affiliation contains both `chemistry` and `tuscaloosa`.
-The thought here was that this would limit the results (mostly) to author publications from The University of Alabama (Tuscaloosa) Department of Chemistry & Biochemistry:
+The thought here was that this would limit the results (mostly) to author publications from The University of Alabama (Tuscaloosa) Department of Chemistry:

 ```console